marcom/RNAstructure.jl/README.md

 ### CycleFold model structure prediction

-The `cyclefold_*` functions call the `CycleFold` program from RNAstructure, which uses a different energy model.
+The `cyclefold_*` functions call the `CycleFold` program from RNAstructure, which uses the nucleotide cyclic motif model by (Parisien & Major, 2008).

 NOTE: use the energy with caution --- i think the energy unit is kJ/mol, but i am not sure.